soluble-io/soluble-mediatools/docs/video-conversion-service.md

 hero: Video conversion service
 path: blob/master/src
-source: Video/ConversionService.php
+source: Video/VideoConverter.php

 ### Overview

-The ==Video\ConversionService== acts as a wrapper over ffmpeg and helps with video conversions, clipping, filters...
+The ==Video\VideoConverter== acts as a wrapper over ffmpeg and helps with video conversions, clipping, filters...
 It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html) component, exposes an immutable api for conversion parameters and attempt to make debugging